rjanapa/rjanapa/Dropbox.md

 <b>a.
 Client</b><br>

-The Client Application monitors the workspace folder on the user’s machine and syncs all files/folders in it with the remote Cloud Storage.
-The client application will work with the storage servers to upload, download, and modify actual files to backend Cloud Storage.
+The client application monitors the workspace folder on the user’s machine and syncs all files/folders in it with the remote Cloud Storage.
+The client application work with the storage servers to upload, download, and modify actual files to backend cloud storage.
 The client also interacts with the remote Synchronization Service to handle any file metadata updates, e.g., change in the file name, size, modification date, etc.

 Some of the essential operations for the client: